 Estradiol is the most potent and most abundant estrogen in females and is the principal growth hormone required for their reproductive development.
-Estradiol supports growth of the vagina, the fallopian tubes, the endometrium and the cervical glands.
-The hormone is also required to maintain oocytes (eggs in the ovary) and triggers a series of events that lead to ovulation.
+Estradiol supports the growth of the vagina, the fallopian tubes, the endometrium, and the cervical glands.
+This hormone is also required to maintain oocytes, which are the eggs that reside in the ovaries, and triggers a series of events that lead to ovulation.

-In males, a small amount of estradiol is produced in the testes and helps sperm to mature, as well as maintaining a healthy libido.
+In males, a small amount of estradiol is produced in the testes.
+Here, estradiol plays a role in facilitating the maturation of sperm, as well as maintaining a healthy libido.
 Estradiol is one of two active metabolites of the male hormone testosterone.
 The other active metabolite of testosterone is dihydrotestosterone.

 Estradiol and the brain

-In the nervous system, this hormone has important effects on a range of brain areas involved in functions such as fine motor control, learning, memory, sensitivity to pain and motor coordination, as well protecting against stroke damage and Alzheimer’s disease.
+In the nervous system, estradiol plays an important role in a wide range of neurological functions.
+To this end, estradiol is involved in fine motor control, learning, memory, sensitivity to pain, motor coordination, and protecting the brain against stroke damage and Alzheimer’s disease.

-Estrogens affect the serotonergic, dopaminergic, noradrenergic and cholinergic systems, which all play a role in mood.
-Research has shown that estrogen plays a role in depressive illness, demonstrating antidepressant effects in humans and influencing responses to antidepressant medication in animals.
+Estrogens affect the serotonergic, dopaminergic, noradrenergic, and cholinergic systems, all of which play a role in mood.
+Research has shown that estrogen is also involved in depressive illness, as it appears to have antidepressant effects in humans and influences the responses of animals to antidepressant medication.

-Verbal memory, spatial ability and fine motor skills are all influenced by estrogens and the strategies used to solve spatial or navigational puzzles differs between males and females.
+Verbal memory, spatial ability, and fine motor skills are all influenced by estrogens.
+Estrogens are also involved in the strategies used to solve spatial or navigational puzzles which, as a result of their differences in estrogen levels, differ between males and females.

 Open trials of estrogen therapy in women have demonstrated a prospective benefit of the therapy on cognitive function in women without dementia.
-Among elderly women who take post-menopausal estrogen replacement therapy, there is a lower incidence of death caused by Alzheimer’s disease compared with those who do not take ERT.
+Among elderly women who take postmenopausal estrogen replacement therapy, there is a lower incidence of death caused by Alzheimer’s disease as compared to those who do not take ERT.

-Murine studies have shown that different pain pathways are used in males and females, pathways that are regulated by the gonadal steroids and in particular, estrogen.
+Murine studies have shown that different pain pathways are used in males and females.
+In women, these pain pathways appear to be regulated by gonadal steroids and, in particular, estrogen.

 In experimental models of stroke, estrogens play an important role in protecting against the damage caused by ischemia.

-In the central nervous system, estrogen has been shown to increase cerebral blood flow, provide anti-inflammatory effects, promote neuronal synapse activity and to exert both neuroprotective and neurotrophic effects on tissues in the brain.
+In the central nervous system (CNS), estrogen has been shown to increase cerebral blood flow, provide anti-inflammatory effects, promote neuronal synapse activity, and exert both neuroprotective and neurotrophic effects on tissues in the brain.

-Through these various mechanisms, estrogen has a large influence on emotions, mood and cognitive function, all of which may be affected during the menopause, when estrogen levels start to decline.
-Symptoms that may arise during the menopause include mood changes, memory problems and hot flushes.
-The prevalence of Alzheimer’s disease (which is more prevalent in women than men) has also been associated with a deficiency in estrogen in some studies.
+Through these various mechanisms, estrogen has a large influence on emotions, mood, and cognitive function, all of which may be affected during menopause, which is when estrogen levels start to decline.
+Symptoms that may arise during menopause include mood changes, memory problems, and hot flashes.
+The prevalence of Alzheimer’s disease, which is more prevalent in women than men, has also been associated with a deficiency in estrogen.

-Physicians should be aware of these associations when advising female patients about some of the symptoms they may experience during mid-life as well as educating them about the potential benefits of estrogen replacement therapy.
-Such benefits may include an overall improved sense of well-being, improved cognitive function and a reduced risk of Alzheimer’s disease.
+Physicians should be aware of these associations when advising female patients about some of the symptoms they may experience during mid-life.
+To this end, it may be beneficial for healthcare providers to educate women of this age group about the potential benefits of estrogen replacement therapy.
+Such benefits may include an overall improved sense of well-being, improved cognitive function, and a reduced risk of Alzheimer’s disease.